cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/digital-civil-rights-networking-nym-node-operator-guide-2026.md

 * load that list into an ipset named `nym_extra_blocks_v4`
 * insert one early rule at the top of `NYM-EXIT`
 * persist the ipset and iptables rule across reboots
+* start `nym-node` after `netfilter-persistent` has restored the saved firewall state
 * reassert the rule after future `nym-node` starts

 Install the persistence helper: